ReedRawlings/ObsidianRepo/Agency/What is Agency.md

 - Speaking up in a meeting
 - Shifting tables and chairs around for you and your party at a gathering so everyone can sit together
 ### Generalized Agency
 Once you've practiced agency in enough micro situations you'll need to start looking for more ways to exert yourself.
+These moments will start to define who you are and how you want to be perceived.

-These are less easy to define, but broadly appear as you choosing actions that align with your beliefs rather than letting your social group dictate for you.
+These are less easy to define, but appear as you choosing actions that align with your beliefs rather than letting your social group dictate your actions.

-- Choosing what language is appropriate to use rather than letting society dictate for you.
+- Choosing your own language instead of defaulting to what’s socially “acceptable.”
-- Pursuing your interests and passions rather than worrying about how others will view you.
+- Pursuing passions without worrying how others will view you.
-- Doing what's right instead of the bare minimum.

-Be careful!
+- Doing what’s _right_, not what’s expected or easy.

+**Be careful!**

 Exerting your agency, especially in dynamics where you lack power, is dangerous.
 It often means going against people exerting their authority or even their own agency.
+These moments are rife for conflict, so don't be surprised by the resistance.

+This is where you shift from rebel to strategist.
+You're no longer exerting your agency for it's own sake, but to exemplify your character.

-These moments are rife for conflict.
-This can be a moment to practice resilience or simply understand the dynamics between agency <> agency and agency <> authority.
+Learn to recognize these moments.
+Study the tension.
+Understand the push-pull of agency vs agency and agency vs authority.

+If you excel in these moments you will take ownership of your identity.
+This is where you stop outsourcing who you are.
+You're no longer reacting to situations, but choosing how to live.
 ## Expression of Agency
-Agency can be expressed in a number of ways.
-It's often discussed as a tenant of "success", but there are many high agency people who only have moderate financial success.
-I'd guess they are happier on average though.
+Agency is often associated with high performers, but not all high-agency people are wealthy or publicly recognized.
+Some live quiet lives with moderate success, but I would bet they're happier than most because they live life on their own terms.

-When I look at people in my life who are high agency here are the actions I see them taking or the characteristics they often exude.
+When I look at people in my life who are high agency, here's what I consistently see:

 - Choosing to end relationships that don't align with your values
 - Setting boundaries around post work communication